Eric Cantor: Personal life

-Cantor met his wife, Diana Marcy Fine, on a blind date; and they were married in 1989.
+Cantor met his wife, Diana Marcy Fine, on a blind date, and they were married in 1989.
 They have three children, Evan, Jenna, and Michael.

 Diana Cantor is a lawyer, certified public accountant, and a managing director in a division of Emigrant Bank, a subsidiary of New York Private Bank & Trust Corp.
 She founded, and from 1996 until 2008 was executive director of, the Virginia College Savings Plan (an agency of the Commonwealth of Virginia).
 She was also chairman of the board of the College Savings Plans Network.
-Unlike her husband, she is a lifelong Democrat, favors abortion rights, and supports same-sex marriage.
+Unlike her husband, she favors abortion rights and supports same-sex marriage.